yeboahd24/fido-transaction-api/README.md

 ## Usage

+NB: The documentation for this project is also hosted on [Postman](https://documenter.getpostman.com/view/14925315/2sAY52cf3d)

 ### Registering a user

 To register a new user, send a POST request to the `/auth/register` endpoint with the following JSON payload: